Leandro-Araujo/English/README.md

 ### Object in javascript

-Hi, today we're going to study new things about objtects in JavaScript.
+Hi, today we're going to study some things about objects in JavaScript.

 What is an Object?
-Object is a data type made to key and values.
+Object is a data type made to keys and values.
 For example:

 ```javascript
 var myFirstObject = {